KIT-TVA/cfmtoolbox/docs/plugins/uvl-import.md

   The given group_cardinality is equal to the group_type_cardinality, even though some of the groups have a textual representation instead of a numeric one (e.g. **or**) they can be converted.
   The group_instance_cardinality has to be implied by the given type and internal structure of the model.
-- Additional attributes supplied in UVL are not supported by CFM, so will be ignored.
+- Additional attributes supplied in UVL are not supported by CFM, so they will be ignored.
 - UVL has the capability to have more than one group as children for a feature, but CFM only allows children from the same type.
   This problem is solved by creating indexed subfeatures, which have the specific children and will be part of a parent, that has very general cardinalities.
-  With that the model can be imported without any problems, altough you will have some information loss.
+  With that the model can be imported without any problems, although you will have some information loss.

 ```text
 features